-where

-Sv is the shear stiffness (per unit of beam length) provided by the sheeting to the beam, regarding its deformation in the plane of the sheeting to be connected to the beam at the bottom at each rib;

-Iw is the warping constant;

-IT is the torsion constant;

-Iz is the moment of inertia of the cross-section about the minor axis of the cross-section;

-L is the beam length;

-h is the depth of the beam.

 If the sheeting is connected to a beam at every second rib only, Sv should be substituted by 0,20 Sv.

 (2)B Condition (D.1) may also be used to determine the lateral stability of beam flanges used in combination with other types of cladding than trapezoidal sheeting, provided that the connections are of suitable design.